 Hiring managers and recruiters will assign hiring team roles when they create a job.
 If you'd like to learn more about hiring team roles and rights, start here.

-Companies with more complex hiring teams can further customize their permissions using two advanced features:
+Companies on a Global plan with more complex hiring teams can further customize their permissions using two advanced features:

 - Set up Access Groups to give users access to specific groups of jobs without adding them to the hiring team.
 You'll need to configure some Org fields first.